 Q&A with Winnie

-Winnie Wen is the Senior Manager, User Acquisition for WB Games, based out of the San Francisco Bay Area.
-She manages overall budget, strategy, and direction of paid user acquisition for many games in the Warner Bros. coffers including DC Legends, Mortal Kombat X, and Injustice: Gods Among Us.
+Winnie Wen was formerly Senior Manager of User Acquisition for WB Games, based out of the San Francisco Bay Area.
+She managed the overall budget, strategy, and direction of paid user acquisition for many games in the Warner Bros. coffers including DC Legends, Mortal Kombat X, and Injustice: Gods Among Us.

 How did you get into mobile marketing?